Shame and vindication as Australia digests report of Afghan military killings

 Top lawmakers walked a delicate line of condemning the allegations of the report and supporting the possibility of prosecutions, while expressing solidarity with the country’s armed forces.

+“It made me physically ill, and it was a very distressing read,” said Defence Minister Linda Reynolds, a former army officer.

+“I know that it certainly didn’t represent my service ... and it certainly doesn’t represent the majority of men and women who have and continue to serve our nation with such great distinction.”

-“These allegations are very serious but they should not overshadow the immense good work that is being done the defence forces in our name,” Treasurer Josh Frydenberg said on Friday.
+Treasurer Josh Frydenberg said the allegations were “very serious but they should not overshadow the immense good work that is being done the defence forces in our name”.

-Hadi Marifat, executive director of Australia’s Afghanistan Human Rights and Democracy Organization, said in a statement that the report had brought the first steps of closure, but “nothing other than bringing to justice those responsible for unlawful killings and unlawful treatment can better heal the open wounds of the families of the victims”.
+Prime Minister Scott Morrison warned earlier that the report would be troubling for Australia and its military but has not commented since its publication.
+Overnight, the office of Afghan President Ashraf Ghani said on Twitter that Morrison had “expressed his deepest sorrow” over the allegations.

+Reynolds said last week that Canberra had been advised that local prosecution would negate charges at the International Criminal Court at The Hague.

 Reporting by Byron Kaye; Editing by Michael Perry